cooperwalbrun/terraform-manager/README.md

 ## Overview

-`terraform-manager` is a multipurpose CLI tool for managing Terraform workspaces in batch fashion.
-It is specifically designed to help Terraform administrators manage many workspaces at once.
+`terraform-manager` is a multipurpose Python module and CLI tool for managing Terraform workspaces in batch fashion.
+It is specifically designed to help Terraform administrators manage arbitrarily many workspaces at once.
 It is also compatible with both Terraform Cloud and Terraform Enterprise, so regardless of what you or your company is using, this CLI can provide value.

 Here is a (non-exhaustive) outline of `terraform-manager`'s features: